 - 8 envelopes of gelatin

 - Combine one and a half cups of champagne, ginger ale, and sugar in a saucepan.

 - Sprinkle the gelatin over the mixture and let it rest for two to four minutes.

-- Heat over low, and stir the gelatin is fully dissolved.
+- Heat over low, and stir until the gelatin is fully dissolved.
 Remove from heat.

 - Stir in the rest of the champagne and the vodka.

 - Spray a casserole dish with nonstick cooking spray.

 - Pour mixture into the dish and refrigerate until firm, roughly two hours.